 - Peregrine Falcon (Falco peregrinus): res, 2 to 4 pairs nest on Naxos, most easily seen at the lagoon

-- Lanner Falcon (Falco biarmicus): res, one pair nests sporadically on a cliff in the mountains
+- Lanner Falcon (Falco biarmicus): res, one pair nests sporadically in the mountains

-- Sparrowhawk (Accipiter nisus): (rese), abundant winter resident, has nested in the Holm Oak forest on Mount Zeus
+- Sparrowhawk (Accipiter nisus): res, abundant winter visitor, has nested in the Holm Oak forest on Mount Zeus

-Sparrowhawks nest irregularly at the Holm Oak forest on Mount Zeus.
+The Sparrowhawk nest irregularly in the Holm Oak forest on Mount Zeus.

-- Chukar (Alectoris chukar): res, nest in garrigue and macchia, but not very abundant
+- Chukar (Alectoris chukar): res, in garrigue and macchia, but not very abundant

-- Moorhen (Gallinula chloropus): res, very rare, in the lagoons
+- Moorhen (Gallinula chloropus): res, very rare, at the lagoons

-- Coot (Fulica atra): res, very rare, a few pairs breed in the lagoon at the airport and in Engarés
+- Coot (Fulica atra): res, very rare: a few pairs nest at the lagoon near the airport and in Engarés

-- Water Rail (Rallus aquaticus): res, very rare, breeds in the lagoon at the airport and in Engarés
+- Water Rail (Rallus aquaticus): res, very rare: nest at the lagoon near the airport and in Engarés

-- Black-winged Stilt (Himantopus himantopus): mig, very rare nester around the lagoons with adequate water levels
+- Black-winged Stilt (Himantopus himantopus): mig, very rare: nests at the lagoons when they have sufficient water

-- Stone Curlew (Burhinus oedicnemus): mig, very rare nester around the airport lagoon
+- Stone Curlew (Burhinus oedicnemus): mig, very rare: nests occasionally around the airport lagoon

-- Kentish Plover (Charadrius alexandrinus): mig, very rare nester around the lagoons when water levels are adequate
+- Kentish Plover (Charadrius alexandrinus): mig, very rare: nests at the lagoons when they have sufficient water

-- Little Ringed Plover (Charadrius dubius): mig, rare, nests regularly at the lagoons and on the sandy beaches on the southwest coast
+- Little Ringed Plover (Charadrius dubius): mig, rare, nests regularly at the lagoons and on sandy beaches

-- Yellow-legged Gull (Larus michahellis): rese.
-This species was recently spilt from the European Herring Gull.
-It does not breed on Naxos but is very common along the coast and much of the island.
+- Yellow-legged Gull (Larus michahellis): res, common.
+This species was recently separated from the European Herring Gull.
+It does not breed on Naxos itself but is very common along the coast and in the inland.

-- Audouin’s Gull (Larus auduonii): rees, very rare, but can occasionally be observed along the coast; nests on outlying rocky islets, such as Antikeros
+- Audouin’s Gull (Larus auduonii): res, very rare.
+Can occasionally be observed along the coast; nests in small numbers on outlying rocky islets, such as Antikeros

 Audouin’s Gull, photo by Th.
 Gaitanakis

-- Rock Dove (Columba livia): res, regularily nests on coastal cliffs
+- Rock Dove (Columba livia): res, nests rather frequently on coastal cliffs

 - Collared Dove (Streptopelia decaocto): res.
-Twenty years ago the Collared Dove was unknown on Naxos.
-It arrived about 10 years ago and has now colonized the entire island and nests everywhere, but mainly in villages and agricultural areas.
+In 1990 the Collared Dove did not occur Naxos.
+It arrived during the first decade of the 21st century and has now spread over most of the island.
+Occurs mainly in the villages and agricultural areas.

-- Turtle Dove (Streptopelia turtur): mig, rare nester in macchia and woodland
+- Turtle Dove (Streptopelia turtur): mig, not very frequent, nests in macchia and woodland

-- Little Owl (Athene noctua): res, regular nester in olive groves and in cultivated areas with many trees
+- Little Owl (Athene noctua): res, not rare, in olive groves and in cultivated areas with many trees

-- Scops Owl (Otus scops): res, common, especially in olive groves and around the villages
+- Scops Owl (Otus scops): res, rather common, especially in olive groves and around the villages

-- Barn Owl (Tyto alba): res, rare, about 10 pairs nest in old buildings, churches, etc…
+- Barn Owl (Tyto alba): res, rare, about 10 pairs nest on the island, mostly in old buildings

-From time to time, Barn Owls breed at the Fotodotis Monastery.
+From time to time, the Barn Owl nests at Fotodotis Monastery.

-- Long-eared Owl (Asio otus): res, very rare nester, in open landscape with big and scattered trees
+- Long-eared Owl (Asio otus): res, very rare, in open landscape with big and scattered trees

-- Nightjar (Caprimulgus europaeus): mig, infrequent, nests in open landscapes and macchia mainly in the southern and the eastern parts of Naxos
+- Nightjar (Caprimulgus europaeus): mig, rather rare, nests in open landscapes and macchia mainly in the southern and the eastern parts of Naxos

-- Swift (Apus apus): mig, nests on cliffs along the coast and in the mountains
+- Swift (Apus apus): mig, nests on cliffs along the coast and in the mountains, can be seen regularly

-- Alpine Swift (Apus melba): mig, nests on cliffs along the coast and in the mountains (e.g. at Mount Zeus)
+- Alpine Swift (Apus melba): mig, nests on cliffs along the coast and in the mountains (e.g. at Mount Zeus), can be seen regularly

-- Pallid Swift (Apus pallidus): mig, an irregular nester with only one confirmed nesting record
+- Pallid Swift (Apus pallidus): mig, only one confirmed nesting record, probably an irregular nester

 - Bee-eater (Merops apiaster): mig, regular and conspicuous during migration; in 2010 a first nesting record was made of one pair near Agiassós